-- 1.1 The Committee previously received a report relating to the Lord Mayoralty Formula at the November 2022 meeting where the formula was agreed following amendments made after the completion of the June 2022 meeting (where the formula was considered and discussed). - 1.2 Therefore, the allocation of Lord Mayor for the years 2023/24, 2024/25, 2025/26 and 2026/27 was agreed by the Committee at the November 2022 meeting.
+- 1.1 The Committee previously received a report relating to the Lord Mayoralty Formula at the November 2022 meeting where the formula was agreed following amendments made after the completion of the June 2022 meeting (where the formula was also considered and discussed). - 1.2 At the June 2023 meeting, due an administrative error, the data contained within the report and accompanying appendix was incorrect.
+Therefore, after further discussions with all Groups and after further clarification was provided on the formula by Members, the Committee requested that a revised report and appendix be submitted to the August 2023 meeting for consideration and noting. - 1.3 Appendix 1 to the report displays the workings of the formula and the allocation of Lord Mayor for the years 2022/23, 2023/24, 2024/25, 2025/26 and 2026/27. - 1.4 The Committee should note that elections are due to be held in May 2026.
+The outcome of these elections could cause the allocation of Lord Mayor for the year 2026/27 to change.
+If any membership changes to City Council occur at any point, then the formula will be reworked to determine the allocation of Lord Mayor.